 In Germany, children are taught a foreign language in elementary, another language in middle school, and another language in high school.
 With German, by the time they graduate they will know four languages.
 I believe everyone should know at least two languages.
 Knowing another language gives you great cultural insight!
-I have always been fascinated about other cultures.
+I have always been fascinated with other cultures.

 In the following, I will use Hebrew, but you can change it with whatever language you want to learn.

 - Read this article that includes information, polls, tips and resources for learning a language.

 - Choose a language and culture you are interested in.
 The more you want to speak it, the less likely you will want to give up.

 - When choosing the language, also remembering you’re studying the culture, too.